Features

 The source code of the Scheduler configuration can be found in src/app/scheduler/scheduler.component.ts TypeScript file.

-To add the Scheduler component to the view you need to add <daypilot-scheduler> tag:
+To add the Scheduler component to the view, you need to add the <daypilot-scheduler> tag:

 <daypilot-scheduler [config]="config" [events]="events" #scheduler></daypilot-scheduler>